Advanced Breading Station Solutions

 For almost 30 years Bettcher Industries has been involved in breading and other food processing.
 In 1982 Bettcher purchased Stein Associates in Sandusky, Ohio.
 This company is the world leading manufacturer and marketer of high volume continuous flow batter-breading equipment, conveyorized deep fryers, counter-flow ovens, filtration equipment and conveyor systems.
 Under Bettcher leadership, they doubled their sales volume until they were sold in 1987 to Frigoscandia of Helsinki Sweden, a leading international manufacturer of commercial freezing equipment.

 To most operations, consistency and great taste is enough of a benefit to invest in the machine.
-But the Optimax and ABB machines have many other exceptional advantages:
+But the Optimax and ABB breading station machines have many other exceptional advantages:

 Ingredient & Oil Savings